On a theorem of Carlitz

 The surprising feature of this proof -- and of Carlitz's result, once we identify $x^{q-2}$ with $1/x$ -- is that we have expressed each element of the symmetric group $S_q$ as a composition of degree-one rational functions, which should not be possible since the set $G$ of degree-one rational functions is closed under composition and $\#G=q^3-q$ is typically much smaller than $q!$.
-However, the two notions of composition are incompatible in a subtle way, since we are not viewing an action of $G$: although we begin with the action of $G$ on $\F_q\cup\{\infty\}$, we must identify $\infty$ with $0$ in order to view $1/x$ as a permutation of $\F_q$, but we cannot make a compatible identification for linear polynomials.
+However, the two notions of composition are incompatible in a subtle way, since we are not viewing an action of $G$: although we begin with the action of $G$ on $\F_q\cup\{\infty\}$, we must identify $\infty$ with $0$ in order to view $1/x$ as a permutation of $\F_q$, but we cannot make a compatible identification for degree-one polynomials.

-Note that $x^{q-2}$ permutes $\F_{q^k}$ for infinitely many $k$: specifically, for all $k$ not divisible by any of the numbers $r_{\ell}$, where $\ell$ is a prime factor of $q-2$ and $r_{\ell}$ is the order of $2$ in $\F_{\ell}^*$.
-Thus, as noted by Carlitz \cite[\S 2]{Carlitz2}, any composition of linear polynomials and copies of $x^{q-2}$ will also permute these infinitely many extensions of $\F_q$, so any such composition is an \emph{exceptional polynomial} (cf.\ \cite{GRZ} and the references therein).
+Note that $x^{q-2}$ permutes $\F_{q^k}$ for infinitely many $k$: specifically, for all $k$ such that $q^k-1$ is coprime to $q-2$, which amounts to requiring that $k$ is not divisible by any of the numbers $r_{\ell}$, where $\ell$ is a prime factor of $q-2$ and $r_{\ell}$ is the order of $q$ in $\F_{\ell}^*$.
+Thus, as noted by Carlitz \cite[\S 2]{Carlitz2}, any composition of degree-one polynomials and copies of $x^{q-2}$ will also permute these infinitely many extensions of $\F_q$, so any such composition is an \emph{exceptional polynomial} (cf.\ \cite{GRZ} and the references therein).
 Hence Carlitz's result implies that every permutation of $\F_q$ is induced by an exceptional polynomial.

 The condition $q>2$ in the above theorem is needed only because $x^{q-2}$ does not permute $\F_q$ when $q=2$.
-When $q=2$, every permutation of $\F_q$ is represented by a linear polynomial.
+When $q=2$, every permutation of $\F_q$ is represented by a degree-one polynomial.

 Further results related to the above theorem are given in \cite{Carlitz3,FFA,Fryer,Fryer2,Wells}.